 So what to do with a box of perfectly-ripe peaches?

 And what’s better than a crisp that is healthy enough for breakfast?
 Actually making it just for breakfast!A crisp that is just for breakfast?
 Yes please!
-Vegan, gf blueberry peach breakfast crisp.
+Love this blueberry peach breakfast crisp.
 Click To Tweet

 I decided to make it extra large so that if you serve it for breakfast there will be enough for at least a couple of days.
 The 10-12 servings that it provides also makes it a perfect brunch or potluck dish.